srackham/drake/README.md

 task names and variables.

 Options are keyed by their long option name e.g.  `env("--dry-run")`.
-Flag options are set to `true`; unspecified flag options default to `false`.
-Unspecified value options default to `undefined`.
+Command-line flag options are set to `true`.
+Unspecified option values default to `undefined`.

 Tasks names are stored in the `env("--tasks")` string array.
 A default task can be specified by setting the `"--default-task"` value to the